 Treat the space on your resume as valuable property, and only include experiences, qualifications, and accomplishments that are relevant to the position you're interested in.
 You should think of your resume as a marketing tool; it should portray healthcare and hospital career highlights — as well as life highlights — that sell specific skills to your prospective employer.
 We'll break down this concept a little later in the guide as we analyze exactly what makes a good resume.

 Here's an example of what a good medical assistant resume looks like:

-To get past stage one of the hiring process (and avoid being sorted into the dreaded "no" pile) you must portray yourself as a great fit for the position.
+To get past stage one of the hiring process (and avoid being sorted into the dreaded "no" pile), you must portray yourself as a great fit for the position.

 Resumes are necessary for:

 With a resume, you want to take a targeted approach, treating every inch of space on the page as valuable real estate.
-A concise message that shows the employer why you're the best choice for the position and inspires them to pick up the phone to schedule an interview.
+Resumes are used to convey a concise message that tells the employer why you're the best choice for the position, and inspires them to pick up the phone to schedule an interview.

 So, what is a resume?
 It's your foot in the door.
 It's the tool that you use to leverage opportunities and get ahead.
 How much time you invest into it and how well the finished product ends up being could very well change your future.
 It is important for you to be aware of everything there is to know about building the perfect resume.

 First and foremost, always treat the space on your first page as your most valuable resource by including only relevant experiences.
 Remember to try not to exceed one page suggestion, and always use an appropriate typeface.
 Continue with this guide to learn more about building a great resume, along with which mistakes ought to be avoided.